WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 There is no set number of plugins that all users must utilize.

-However, it is greatly dependent on the type of web host you use.
+However, it greatly depends on the web host you use.
 Stick to 0 to 5 plugins for shared or low-cost cloud hosting.

-You can run anywhere between 5 and 20 plugins on your site if you use cloud hosting, VPS hosting, or a dedicated server.
+You can run anywhere between 5 and 20 plugins on your site using cloud hosting, VPS hosting, or a dedicated server.

 We suggest never having more than 20 plugins installed.